 Bitcoin

 Bitcoin pioneered many of the private key formats still in use today.
-Considered the building block of Bitcoin private keys, the most basic of these is a raw hexadecimal key, which is a 256-bit number represented as a 64-character string of numbers (0-9) and letters (A-F).
+Considered the building block of Bitcoin private keys, the most basic of these is a raw hexadecimal key, a 256-bit number represented as a 64-character string of digits (0-9) and letters (A-F).

 There is also WIF (Wallet Import Format), which bundles the raw key with a version prefix (to ensure it’s used on the correct network), a compression flag (to save space on the blockchain), and a checksum (to minimize input errors).

-Note that every private key has a corresponding public key, which can exist in a compressed or uncompressed format.
+Note that every private key has a corresponding public key, which can be in compressed or uncompressed form.
 Compressed public keys are smaller than uncompressed ones (33 bytes compared to 65 bytes).

 The private key format changes slightly depending on whether it is designed to generate a compressed or uncompressed public key.
 In this case, the WIF private representation has an extra byte to signal compression: